-- b. the requirements and mechanism for erecting and/or constructing Maritime Buildings and Structures; - c. the procedures for dismantling and/or Maritime Buildings and Structures; - d. monitoring and evaluation procedures.
+- a. the types and criteria for Maritime Buildings and Structures; - b. the requirements and mechanism for erecting and/or constructing Maritime Buildings and Structures; - c. the procedures for dismantling and/or Maritime Buildings and Structures; - d. monitoring and evaluation procedures.